Meet Our Staff

 Staff Chaplain, WakeMed Raleigh Campus

-Andy Ross, MA received a BA in Religious Studies from NC State University and an MA in Contemporary Spirituality from Loyola University Chicago.
+Andy Ross, MA received a bachelor's degree in religious studies from NC State University and a master's in contemporary spirituality from Loyola University Chicago.
 After training for two years under the minister of a spiritual community here in Raleigh, he was ordained in a shamanic ceremony, receiving the woodpecker as his totem animal.
 Ross spent years as an independent minister before entering the Clinical Pastoral Education program at WakeMed.
 He is currently a staff chaplain in the MICU and is passionate about staff care, interfaith education and Star Wars.
 Ross lives in Wake Forest, NC with his wife, two daughters and a cat named Pants.

 Evan Owoc-Edwards